wp-plugins/agp-font-awesome-collection/readme.txt

 With this plugin you can use various types of the Font Awesome based icons, buttons etc. using simple shortcodes with flexible parameters or the Visual Constructor for a lazy.
 WordPress Developers also can find with this plugin some useful features for usage within the code.

+You can find [Live Demo](http://demo.agp.besaba.com/) on the plugin site.

 = Plugin Features =

 * Install and activate the plugin.
 That's all you need to start using **519 Font Awesome 4.3 icons** on Your site;